PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Configuring iOS Push Notifications.md

 ![](img/IOSPush/26.png)

-**NOTE: Once again, when you release your app you will have to repeat this process with an Ad Hoc or App Store distribution profile.**
+<q>**Note:** Once again, when you release your app you will have to repeat this process with an Ad Hoc or App Store distribution profile.</q>

 *38.* In your Xcode project, open *AppDelegate.m*.
 Change the application *didFinishLaunchingWithOptions* method to look like this: